rickshibata/Profile-Site/_pages/about.md

 <figure style="width: 100px" class="align-left">
   <img src="{{ site.url }}{{ site.baseurl }}/assets/images/UTseal.svg" alt="">
 </figure>
 I'm currently a second-year graduate student pursuing a MS in Aerospace Engineering at the University of Texas at Austin, with a concentration in aerothermodynamics and fluid mechanics.
 My current research focuses on particle image velocimetry (PIV) and laser-induced fluorescence (LIF) flow imaging to obtain quantitative data from supersonic flows.
-Ultimately, I'm interested in pursuing effective use of both experimental and computational methods to solve challenging engineering problems awaiting in the aerospace field.
+Ultimately, I'm interested in pursuing effective use of both experimental and computational methods to solve challenging engineering problems in the aerospace field.
 <br/>
 <br/>
 <figure style="width: 100px" class="align-left">